maxto/ubique/README.md

 ## For MATLAB Users

-Ubique doesn't clone MATLAB, it mimics some functionalities and applications in the matrix environment.
-Ubique is not a language, but a natural Javascript library.
+Ubique mimics some basic MATLAB functionalities and applications in the matrix environment.

 For some comparative code see [For Matlab Users](/doc/formatlabusers.md)